nitishdayal/cra_closer_look/README.md

   is tested.

-Implementing these tools into a project for can be time consuming and overwhelming, especially if you're already trying to learn the tools while also learning a new library or framework.
+Implementing these tools into a project for can be time consuming and overwhelming, especially if you're tasked with learning the tools while also learning a new library or framework.
-  This creates a large 'barrier of entry' to those interested in React, but maybe lack experience working with these tools.
+  This creates a large 'barrier of entry' for those interested in React, but maybe lack experience working with these tools.

 ## The Solution